 Symptoms of trigger finger include:

-- a clicking sensation when you try to move your finger
+- a catching or popping sensation when you bend and straighten your finger

-- your finger getting stuck (locked) in a bent position – you will probably need to pull it straight with your other hand
+- your finger getting stuck (locked) in a bent position – you’ll probably need to pull it straight with your other hand

 - stiffness in your finger, which may be worse first thing in the morning

-Your GP will feel the affected finger to see if there is tenderness or a nodule in your palm at the base of the finger.
-Your GP may ask you to bend and straighten your fingers.
-He or she will then feel the palm of your hand, as this is where the catching of your tendon.
+Your GP will feel the affected finger to see if there’s tenderness or a nodule in your palm at the base of the finger.
+They may ask you to bend and straighten your fingers while they feel the palm of your hand.
+This may let them feel the catching of your tendon.
 Tell your GP if your hand is painful so that they know to take extra care when examining it.

-Anti-inflammatory drugs, such as ibuprofen may help to reduce pain and swelling in your finger.
+Over-the-counter anti-inflammatory drugs, such as ibuprofen may help to reduce pain and swelling in your finger temporarily.
 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.

 As an alternative to splinting, or if splinting doesn’t help, your doctor may offer you a steroid injection.
-Your GP or hand specialist may inject a medicine called a steroid (often a corticosteroid) into the inflamed area of your tendon.
-This will reduce the inflammation, so your symptoms should improve.
+Your GP or hand specialist will inject a steroid medicine into the inflamed area of your tendon.
+The steroid may be mixed with a local anaesthetic medicine.
 You may see an improvement a few days after the injection, but it can take up to a few weeks before you notice any difference.
 You may have some pain in your hand for one or two days after the injection.
 If one injection doesn't help, you may need to have a second injection.

-You will usually only need to have trigger finger release surgery if all other types of treatment haven't worked.
+You’ll usually only need to have surgery if all other types of treatment haven't worked.
 You may also need to have surgery if your finger is permanently locked, or if another condition, such as diabetes, is causing your trigger finger.
-Surgery is very effective and is usually a permanent solution to the problem.
+Children with trigger thumb may need surgery.
+Surgery is usually a permanent solution to the problem.